 About Heather Pesanti

 The Chief Curator and Director of Curatorial Affairs at The Contemporary Austin, where she has worked since 2013, Heather Pesanti has organized monographic exhibitions and outdoor commissions of work by John Bock, Anya Gallaccio, Lionel Maunz, Wangechi Mutu, Monika Sosnowska, Robert Therrien, and Marianne Vitale, as well as the current exhibition of work by Rodney McMillian and a forthcoming project by Abraham Cruzvillegas (2019).
 In 2015, she organized Strange Pilgrims, a large-scale, thematic exhibition on experiential art that engaged three venues.
 Prior to Austin, from 2008 to 2013, Pesanti lived in Buffalo, New York, where, as Curator of the Albright-Knox Art Gallery, she organized Wish You Were Here: The Buffalo Avant-garde in the 1970s, a historic survey of Buffalo’s dynamic arts scene in the 1970s (2012), and was adjunct professor in the Visual Studies Department at the University at Buffalo.
 From 2005 to 2008, she was assistant curator of Life on Mars, the 2008 Carnegie International at the Carnegie Museum of Art in Pittsburgh, Pennsylvania, and adjunct professor at Carnegie Mellon University’s School of Art.
 Pesanti earned her undergraduate degree from the University of Pennsylvania, with graduate degrees from the University of Oxford, England, and New York University’s Institute of Fine Arts, and was recently a 2017 fellow in the Getty Leadership Institute.
-Pesanti has published catalogues for exhibitions including Strange Pilgrims, Garth Weiser: Paintings, 2008–2017, A Secret Affair: Selections from the Fuhrman Family Collection, Wish You Were Here: The Buffalo Avant-garde in the 1970s, and Life on Mars.
-She is currently working on a monograph on Rodney McMillian and on a large-scale exhibition on the intersection of art and anthropology, scheduled to be in view at The Contemporary Austin in 2019.
+Pesanti has published catalogues for exhibitions including Strange Pilgrims, Garth Weiser: Paintings, 2008–2017, A Secret Affair: Selections from the Fuhrman Family Collection, Wish You Were Here: The Buffalo Avant-garde in the 1970s, and Life on Mars, and is the lead author on the forthcoming monograph on the artist Rodney McMillian.
+She is currently working on a large-scale exhibition on the intersection of art and anthropology, scheduled to be on view at The Contemporary Austin in 2019.